Reducing Unwanted Mail to Seniors

 Tips to Avoid Losing Money to Fraudulent Mailings

 Throw it away.
 Once you get on mailing lists of criminals, it is very difficult to stop future mailings.
 While legitimate institutions usually honor a citizen’s request not to receive future mailings, criminals and scam artists do not.
 In some cases, writing to the scam artist asking them not to send future mailings will actually result in more mailings, particularly if the request discloses that the citizen is vulnerable.
 The best advice is to remember that if something sounds too good to be true, it is.

 If you or a loved one have become a victim of mail fraud, you should file a complaint with the United States Postal Inspector.
-Mail fraud statutes make it a federal crime to use the mail to further a scheme to defraud.
+Mail fraud statutes make it a federal crime to use the mail to further a fraudulent a scheme.
 You may file a complaint online by visiting postalinspectors.uspis.gov and clicking on the “file a complaint” link, or as follows:

 United States Postal Inspection Service